composablesys/collabs/demos/apps/server/README.md

 ## Commands

-### `npm run dev`

-Build the server from `src/`, with browser-facing content in [development mode](https://webpack.js.org/guides/development/).

-### `npm run build`

-Build the server from `src/`, with browser-facing content in [production mode](https://webpack.js.org/guides/production/) (smaller output files; longer build time; no source maps).

 ### `npm start`

-Run the server.
-Open [http://localhost:3000/](http://localhost:3000/) to view.
+Run the demo server on [http://localhost:3000/](http://localhost:3000/).
 Use multiple browser windows at once to test collaboration.

-Options:

-- -s, --https run in https mode, using a fake (not secret, self-signed) certificate
-- -h, --help display help for command

-The port can be configured with the PORT environment variable.
-It defaults to 3000.

-The linked demos use that server to collaborate, but you can also follow the instructions to run in Matrix widgets.
-(To load Matrix widgets from a localhost server, you'll need to start it in HTTPS mode: `npm start -- --https`.
-Note that other clients will only be able to load the widget if they can connect to the server at the same address---if it's a localhost address, all clients need to be on the same machine).
+To change the port, set the `$PORT` environment variable.

-### `npm run clean`
+### `npm run test:tsc`

-Delete `dist/`.
+Test that the server compiles. (`npm start` uses `ts-node` instead of explicitly compiling TypeScript.)